Pecherskyi District: Political center

 The gardens next to the House with Chimaeras.
 In the background is the building of the Presidential Administration.

 Since the 1930s, Pechersk is also considered the political center of the city and the phrase "Pechersk Hills" became a metonym for the Ukrainian government and/or political elite.
 This refers to many branches of the Government of Ukraine, such as the Verkhovna Rada (parliament), the office of the President, the Cabinet of Ministers of Ukraine (formerly the Ukrainian SSR cabinet), and the Supreme Court of Ukraine, which are situated close to each other.

 However, this "political area" is in fact the Lypky historical neighborhood within the Pecherskyi District, not the Pechersk neighborhood itself.
-Lypky is also notable for its consistent and distinctive Soviet architecture, purposely designed as an elite quarter of government buildings and highest statesman's residence.
+Lypky is also notable for its Soviet architecture, purposely designed as an elite quarter of government buildings and highest statesman's residence.

 Pecherskyi District

 The administrative Pecherskyi District (erroneously called simply Pechersk) includes several other smaller distinct historical neighborhoods of Kyiv, besides the historical Pechersk.
 These are: